microsoft/PubSec-Info-Assistant/docs/knownissues.md

 ```
 ### Solution

-This means that you have exceeded the quota assigned to your deployment for the GPT-35-Turbo model.The quota is the maximum number of tokens per minute (thousands) that you can use with this model.
+This means that you have exceeded the quota assigned to your deployment for the GPT or embeddings model.The quota is the maximum number of tokens per minute (thousands) that you can use with this model.
 You can check your current quota and usage in the Azure portal.
-To increase the quota [learn more](https://learn.microsoft.com/en-us/azure/ai-services/openai/quotas-limits)
+To increase the quota review [learn more](https://learn.microsoft.com/en-us/azure/ai-services/openai/quotas-limits)

 ---